top of page

 Juniper hedge texture in dark green tones, close up_edited_edited.jpg

-I believe the most important qualities of a someone in this work are being grounded and intuitive, having a close relationship with the medicine, deeply appreciating the uniqueness and vastness of every human (while also celebrating our connectedness), being an attentive listener, and living an examined life.
+I believe the most important qualities of a someone in this work are being grounded and intuitive, having a close relationship with the medicine, deeply appreciating the uniqueness and vastness of every human (while also celebrating our connectedness), and being an attentive listener.

 There are also techniques, modalities and trainings that are invaluable.
 Mine have included the following: